-FRANKFURT, Nov 28 (Reuters) - The residential property market risks overheating in eight European Union countries, including Britain, partly from unintended effects of ultra-low interest rates, the EU’s financial risk watchdog said on Monday.
+FRANKFURT, Nov 28 (Reuters) - The residential property market is at risk of overheating in eight European Union countries, including Britain, partly due to the unintended effects of ultra low interest rates, the EU’s financial risk watchdog said on Monday.

-The eight countries face a medium-term risk either from overvaluation or excessive household debt levels, a systemic risk to the bloc’s financial stability that requires regulatory attention, the European Systemic Risk Board said in a report.
+The eight countries face a medium-term risk either from overvaluation or excessive household debt levels, a systemic risk to the bloc’s financial stability and requiring regulatory attention, the European Systemic Risk Board said in a report.

-The ESRB issued warnings to Austria, Belgium, Denmark, Finland, Luxembourg, the Netherlands, Sweden and Britain.
-It asked local authorities to devise appropriate measures and noted the vulnerabilities of banks in an environment of persistently low interest rates.
+Headed by European Central Bank President Mario Draghi, the ESRB issued warnings to Austria, Belgium, Denmark, Finland, Luxembourg, the Netherlands, Sweden and Britain, asking local authorities to devise measures and noting the vulnerabilities of banks in an environment of persistently low interest rates.

-There was no mention of Germany, the bloc’s biggest economy with a booming housing market, suggesting that sharp price increases noted in several key cities have not created systemic worries.
+Any mention of Germany, the bloc’s biggest economy with a booming housing market, was absent however, suggesting that sharp price increases noted in several key cities have not yet created systemic worries.

 Trying to kick-start growth and inflation, central banks across Europe have kept rates near or below zero, cutting borrowing costs to record lows.

-Cheap credit is a boon to consumers but has pushed property prices to record highs in some markets, also increasing the risk that households might struggle to pay back debt once rates return to normal levels.
+The cheap credit is a boon to consumers but has pushed property prices to record highs in some markets, also raising the risk that households might struggle to pay back debt once rates return to normal levels.

 In Britain, property prices were at record highs before the June referendum on leaving the EU and a potential economic slowdown could leave some households vulnerable as rapid price increases have already stretched collateral, indicating that falling property prices could quickly reduce collateral levels.

-“An economic slowdown could lead to the crystallisation of some risks - e.g. if unemployment rises and/or income growth falls, then some households may find it more difficult to service their debt,” the ESRB said in the report.
+“An economic slowdown could lead to the crystallisation of some risks - e.g. if unemployment rises and/or income growth falls, then some households may find it more difficult to service their debt,” the ESRB said.